richardbiely/gaia-ecs/README.md

   pos[entityIndexInChunk].y = 1234; // position.y changed from 100 to 1234
 }

-// Delete the entity
+// Delete the entity.
 w.DeleteEntity(e);

-// You can also use a faster batched version of some operations e = w.CreateEntity();
+// You can also use a faster batched version of some operations. e = w.CreateEntity();
 w.AddComponent<Position, Velocity>(e, {1, 2, 3}, {0, 0, 0});
 w.SetComponent<Position, Velocity>(e, {11, 22, 33}, {10, 5, 0});